2015 CASSS Award for Outstanding

 This award recognizes outstanding contributions to the fields of separation science and technology.
-The award consists of $500, a plaque, an invitation to speak and reimbursement of travel expenses to the International Symposium on Chromatography held in even years in Europe.
+The award consists of $500, a plaque, an invitation to speak and reimbursement of travel expenses to the 43rd International Symposium on High Performance Liquid Phase Separations and Related Techniques (HPLC 2015) in Beijing, China.
 A nominee must have made an outstanding contribution to the fields of separation science and technology with particular consideration given to developments of new methods and techniques.

-The International Separation Science Society, CASSS, is pleased to announce that its 19th annual award for life-long contributions to the field of separation science will be awarded to Professor Nobuo Tanaka of Kyoto, Japan.
+CASSS is pleased to announce that its 20th annual award for life-long contributions to the field of separation science will be awarded to Professor Peter J. Schoenmakers of Amsterdam, The Netherlands.

-During his carrier, Professor Tanaka has been a member of many committees and boards, and has served as editor of the Journal of Separation Science and the Journal of Chromatography A. He has also chaired several international conferences.
-Professor Tanaka has also published nearly 200 original research papers, review articles, and book chapters.
-He recently co-edited a book “Monolithic Silicas in Separation Science”, which was published by Wiley.
+During his career, Professor Schoenmakers has been a member of many committees and boards, and has served as editor of the Journal of Chromatography A. He has also chaired several international conferences, including the International Symposium on High-Performance Liquid-Phase Separations, for which he also serves on the Permanent Scientific Committee.
+Professor Schoenmakers has also published nearly 200 original papers on chromatography and other areas within analytical chemistry.
+He is the author of “Optimization of Chromatographic Selectivity”, which was published by Elsevier.

-Professor Tanaka is often invited to present his results at the most prestigious conferences concerning separation science.
-For his vast achievements in chromatography, he has received a great deal of international recognition.
-A few of his numerous honors include the 1998 Japanese Society for Chromatographic Sciences Award, the 2002 Silver Jubilee Medal of the British Chromatographic Society, the 2007 M. J. E. Golay Award, and the 2009 ACS Award in Chromatography.
+For his vast achievements, he has received a great deal of international recognition.
+A few of his numerous honors include the 2015 Eastern Analytical Award for Excellence in Separation Science, the 2011 Martin medal of the Chromatographic Society, and the 2014 John H. Knox Medal of the Royal Society of Chemistry.
+In 2013 The Analytical Scientist named Schoenmakers seventh on the list of most influential analytical chemists in the world.
 While this year’s CASSS award for outstanding contributions to the advancement of the field of separation science is his most recent recognition, it certainly will not be his last.

 Additional Award Details